vcmediavine/docsytrellis/content/en/advanced-topics/post-meta-output/_index.md

 **Functions.php**

-This code will add the Comment Count as an option to the Post Meta setting in the Mediavine Trellis Dashboard:
+This code will add the Comment Count as an option to Post Meta in Trellis Settings:

 ```php
 /**